FabriceSalvaire/wikijs-fork/README.md

 # Framework Notes

-Vues.js is known to be more lighter than React, which is nice for mobile.
+Vues.js is known to be lighter than React, which is nice for mobile.
 But what about its API stability, code readability ???
 IMHO, Vue/Pug templates are hard to read versus React/JSX and Qt/QML.
 It looks OK for toy applications but...
 Same apply to this Javascript flavour where the code is a bunch of lines of code in the `<script>` section.

 I have experience with React, but I could not figure out where is the documentation for Vuetify using Pug :-) ...